grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 [^atmafilesystem2]: for reference, please take a look at TODO hyperlink

-[^tddbyexample]: This example is loosely based on Kent Beck's book Test Driven Development By Example. based on  TODO add reference to Kent's book
+[^tddbyexample]: This example is loosely based on Kent Beck's book Test-Driven Development By Example. based on  TODO add reference to Kent's book

 [^csharpstructs] C# has structs, which can sometimes come in handy when implementing values, especially starting from C# 5.0 where they got a bit more powerful.